b-lukaszuk/RJ_BS_eng/contents/association.md

-Sometimes we would like to have a quick visual way to depict all the correlations in one plot to get a general impression of the correlation in the data.
+Sometimes we would like to have a quick visual way to depict all the correlations in one plot to get a general impression of the correlation in the data (and possible patterns in them).
 One way to do this is to use a so called heatmap.

 So, here is a task for you.
 Read the documentation and examples for [CairoMakie's heatmap](https://docs.makie.org/stable/reference/plots/heatmap/)